 - 1. An inventory of all park culverts will be maintained.
 This inventory has been completed. - 2.
 GPS coordinates will be noted for each culvert.
 This has been completed - 3.
 Culvert location monuments/markers will be placed at each culvert crossing be tall enough to be visible from the forest road prism and be inscribed with a unique ID #. - 4.
 Forest road prism culvert inspection will occur each August/September to prepare for winter rains. - 5.
 Ditches along all maintained forest roads shall be freed from obstructions that impede water flow. - 6.
 Moss, duff, and grasses in ditches should remain undisturbed: for added water energy distribution, water absorption, and head cut reduction. - 7.
 Forest roads shall be sloped so that water is directed to the forest floor.
 See WAC 222-24 - 8.
 Where beaver activity is present, frequent checks must be made to prevent washouts. - 9.
-As forest roads are needed for scheduled forest restoration thinning projects, they will be prepared to withstand use by trucks or other equipment. - 10.
-When forest road segments are no longer needed will be abandoned as prescribed under FPA rules.
+Where possible, roads in beaver-frequented areas will be abandoned, removed, and/or relocated. - 10.
+As forest roads are needed for scheduled forest restoration thinning projects, they will be prepared to withstand use by trucks or other equipment. - 11.
+Forest roads that are scheduled to be abandoned will follow FPA rules.